Coin-Sack/Coin_Sack_Telegram_Bot/README.md

 # The Coin Sack Telegram Bot

 This repo contains source code for the Coin Sack project's Telegram bot (@coin_sack_bot).
-The bot is built on top of Node JS using the Telegraf package and is hosted within a Docker container via Microsoft Azure.
+The bot is built on top of Node JS using the Telegraf package.

 [See this bot in action...
 Join the Coin Sack Telegam group today!](https://t.me/joinchat/hB6xA3apOXg2ZjBh)